 Diet Is Important, but What Do Geckos Eat?

-It is too easy to just assume that they need to be fed crickets, although crickets do form the staple of a day gecko's (and most other reptiles') diet, the crickets must be gut-loaded and supplemented with minerals.
+It is too easy to just assume that your gecko needs to eat crickets.
+Although crickets do form the staple of a day gecko's (and most other reptiles') diet, the crickets must be gut-loaded and supplemented with minerals.

 Gut Loading Crickets

-One feeder insect that should be avoided are mealworms, their exoskeletons are rich in chitin which is hard to digest and might cause compaction.
+One feeder insect that should be avoided is mealworms, as their exoskeletons are rich in chitin which is hard to digest and might cause compaction.
 Although keepers are great believers in sweeping their lawns for naturally occurring insects, I would not recommend that.
-Although it would introduce variety in the diet, I feel the danger of poisoning the repitle with pesticides or other chemicals is too high.
+Although it would introduce variety in the diet, I feel the danger of poisoning the reptile with pesticides or other chemicals is too high.

 It is critical to provide the pet gecko with additional calcium and vitamins in its diet.
 Failure to do so will result in metabolic bone disease, bone deformities and sick geckos.
 When yo see the first sign of the disease, a wavy spine, inability to catch insects because of weak jaw and inability to climb, are observed, the deficiency is already advanced and cannot often cannot be reversed.
 Many dietary supplements for reptiles are available on the market, the one used for day geckos should have calcium and vitamin D3, but not phosphorus.
 A ratio of calcium:phosphorus of 2:1 is optimal for calcium absorption, since crickets are rich in phosphorus, supplementing the calcium will meet the gecko's dietary needs.